ty-ras/extras-io-ts/state/README.md

 [![Coverage](https://codecov.io/gh/ty-ras/extras-io-ts/branch/main/graph/badge.svg?flag=state)](https://codecov.io/gh/ty-ras/extras-io-ts)

 This folder contains `@ty-ras-extras/state-io-ts` library which exposes API with types and functions to create state validation callbacks which are most intuitive and easy to use with typical setups.
+The state passed to endpoint handlers is modeled as object, and endpoint handler specify which properties they need from that object by providing an array of property names.
+The state callback provided by this library will then produce `EndpointStateValidator` object of [@ty-ras/endpoint](https://github.com/ty-ras/server/tree/main/endpoint) library, which is then used by TyRAS server implementation to validate the state.